 Julie Sweet, CEO of Accenture North America, recently said in a CNBC interview: “I think people underrate the importance of investing in your communication skills as a way to progress in your career.”

 The good news is that business communication skills are not innate; they can be learned.
-Whether you need to hone your presentation skills or beef up your written communications, there are steps you can take to immediately strengthen these skills to stand out in the workplace, said Karen Wilkinson, communication faculty lead at Southern New Hampshire University.
+Whether you need to hone your presentation skills or beef up your written communications, there are steps you can take to immediately strengthen these skills to stand out in the workplace, said Karen Wilkinson, the associate dean of liberal arts for communication at Southern New Hampshire University.